ucldc/ingest_deploy/README.md

 ### 6. <a name="solrqa">QA check collection in Solr stage</a>

-The objective of this QA process is to view any results passed from CouchDB stage to Solr stage; it can also be used to verify issues or discrepancies in data between the two instances.
-It assumes that the data in CouchDB has been correctly mapped through to Solr; this is a fixed mapping, as documented on the second tab of the <a href="https://docs.google.com/spreadsheets/d/1u2RE9PD0N9GkLQTFNJy3HiH9N5IbKDG52HjJ6JomC9I/edit#gid=2062617414">metadata crosswalk</a>.
+Generate and review a QA report for the Solr stage index, following <a href="https://github.com/mredar/ucldc_api_data_quality/tree/master/reporting">these steps</a>.
+The "Duplicates and missing QA spreadsheet" in particular indicates cases where harvested records lack required metadata.

-Before you can conduct QA checking, you'll need to update Solr -- see <b>[Update Solr stage](#solrupdate)</b> instructions.
+Note that you can additionally view the raw results in Solr stage; this may be helpful to verify mapping issues or discrepancies in data between CouchDB and Solr stage.
+Make sure you update Solr before QA'ing -- see <b>[Update Solr stage](#solrupdate)</b> instructions.

 <b>Querying Solr stage</b>
 * Log into <a href="https://harvest-stg.cdlib.org/solr/#/dc-collection/query">Solr</a> to conduct queries